willpudupakkam/python-playground/README.md

-This repo is dedicated to all my creations in python that I don't consider "project" size.
+This repo is meant for anything python (that isn't too big)!